fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 On the AArch64 CPU, data can be moved to and from memory one byte at a time, two bytes at a time (half-word), four bytes at a time (word), or eight bytes at a time (double-word).

-Moving a word between the CPU and memory takes signiﬁcantly more time if the address of the word is not aligned on a four-byte boundary (one where the least signiﬁcant *two* bits of the address are zero).
-Similarly, moving a half-word between the CPU and memory takes significantly more time if the address of the half-word is not aligned on a two-byte boundary (one where the least signiﬁcant bit of the address is zero), and moving a double-word takes more time if it is not aligned on an eight-byte boundary (one where the least signiﬁcant *three* bits of the address are zero).
+Moving a word between the CPU and memory takes significantly more time if the address of the word is not aligned on a four-byte boundary (one where the least significant *two* bits of the address are zero).
+Similarly, moving a half-word between the CPU and memory takes significantly more time if the address of the half-word is not aligned on a two-byte boundary (one where the least significant bit of the address is zero), and moving a double-word takes more time if it is not aligned on an eight-byte boundary (one where the least significant *three* bits of the address are zero).

 Therefore, when declaring storage, it is important that double-words, words, and half-words are stored on appropriate boundaries.
 The following directives allow the programmer to insert as much space as necessary to align the next item on any boundary desired.

 - `.align abs-expr, abs-expr, abs-expr`: Pad the location counter (in the current subsection) to a particular storage boundary.
-The ﬁrst expression speciﬁes the number of low-order zero bits the location counter must have after advancement.
+The first expression specifies the number of low-order zero bits the location counter must have after advancement.

     - That is aligned to power of 2, e.g., `.align 3` means to be aligned to $2^3=8$ bytes.

 - `.balign[lw] abs-expr, abs-expr, abs-expr`: Adjust the location counter to a particular storage boundary.
-The ﬁrst expression is the byte-multiple for the alignment request.
+The first expression is the byte-multiple for the alignment request.

-    - For example, `.balign 16` = `.align 4` will insert ﬁll bytes until the location counter is an even multiple of 16.
+    - For example, `.balign 16` = `.align 4` will insert fill bytes until the location counter is an even multiple of 16.

 - `[.skip | .space] size, fill`: Allocate a large area of memory and initialize it all to the same value.
 It is very useful for declaring large arrays in the `.bss` section.